docusign/extension-app-data-io-reference-implementation/README.md

       └── client-credentials.ReadWriteManifest.json
 ```
 ## Hosted Version (no setup required)
-by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
+You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
 See [Upload your manifest and create the data IO app](#3-upload-your-manifest-and-create-the-data-io-app).

 **Note:** The provided manifests include `clientId` and `clientSecret` values used in the sample authentication connection.
 These do not authenticate to a real system, but the hosted reference implementation requires these exact values.